Saltycurry07/Beauty-Premium-in-the-Course-Evaluation/README.md

 ## Baseline Models and Evaluation Strategy

-Our lowest benchmark is a mean-prediction Dummy Regressor, which predicts the average instructor rating observed in the training data.
-This model provides a reference point for assessing whether facial-attractiveness information contributes any predictive value beyond a naive baseline.
-We then implement Linear Regression and Ridge Regression as the primary baseline models.
+We benchmark our models against a mean-prediction Dummy Regressor, which always predicts the average instructor rating in the training data.
+This provides a minimal reference point for assessing whether facial-attractiveness information adds predictive value.
+We then fit three baseline learners: Linear Regression and Ridge Regression, which test for linear associations (with Ridge adding regularization to stabilize estimates and reduce overfitting in a small sample with categorical controls), and HistGradientBoostingRegressor (HistGBR), a gradient-boosted tree model included to capture potential nonlinearities and interactions beyond linear specifications.
-Linear regression allows us to test whether predicted facial-beauty scores are linearly associated with course-evaluation outcomes.
-Ridge regression is particularly appropriate given the small sample size and the inclusion of categorical variables, helping to stabilize coefficient estimates and reduce overfitting.

-All baseline models use the same limited feature set: the raw beauty score inferred from faculty profile photos, along with two categorical controls indicating department (e.g., Computer Science) and school.
-No additional demographic or professional characteristics are included at this stage, ensuring that the baseline remains intentionally simple and interpretable.
+All models use the same feature set: the beauty score（1-5）inferred from profile photos, plus the categorical indicator for school.
+Performance is evaluated primarily using MAE, with RMSE and R² reported as complementary metrics.

-Model evaluation focuses primarily on Mean Absolute Error (MAE), which is reported in the same scale as instructor ratings and is robust to outliers.
-Root Mean Squared Error (RMSE) and R² are also reported as supplementary metrics to provide a fuller picture of predictive performance.
 ## Baseline Models Performance

 - **Week 3 Piloted Sample**